-- With more than 65 percent of parents working outside the home - safe, reliable child care is critical to our economy.
-Child care is expensive, consuming up to one-third of the median wages for a family of four.
-Child Care Works (PA’s subsidized child care program for low-income children) serves nearly 135,000 children each month but waiting lists are long and thousands of children go unserved some times for more than a year.
+- With 68 percent of parents working outside the home, safe, reliable child care is critical to our economy.
+Child care subsidy is one of the most effective economic supports for low-income families who are on the path to self-sufficiency and is a critical component of Pennsylvania's economic recovery.
+Child Care Works (PA's subsidized child care program for low-income children) serves over 117,000 children each month.

-- High-quality child care is a sound investment in children’s development and learning.
-But only 3.5 percent of child care slots for children birth to 4 years old are in the highest quality programs - achieving Keystone STARS four rating or other accreditation.
+- High-quality child care is a sound investment in children's development and learning.
+But only 8.1 percent of child care slots for children birth to 4 years old are in the highest quality programs - achieving Keystone STARS three or four rating or other accreditation.

-- High quality pre-kindergarten is a proven investment – every dollar spent returns $16 in reduced crime, education, and welfare savings as well as higher earnings and increased taxes paid in adulthood.
-But fewer than 18 percent of Pennsylvania’s 3- and 4-year olds have access to high-quality, publicly-funded pre-K.
+- High-quality pre-kindergarten is a proven investment – every dollar spent returns up to $17 in reduced crime, education and social services savings, as well as resulting in higher earnings and increased taxes paid in adulthood.
+But fewer than 20 percent of Pennsylvania's 3- and 4-year-olds have access to high-quality, publicly funded pre-k.